Mesothelioma Cell Types Explained

 How Do I Know What Cell Type I Have?

 A biopsy is the only definitive way to confirm a mesothelioma diagnosis and will inform your doctor of what cell type you have.
-It can also prevent misdiagnosis, as the cell type present in your mesothelial tumor, your doctor can plan the best course of treatment.
+By determining the cell type present in your mesothelial tumor, your doctor can plan the best course of treatment.

 Mesothelioma histology requires the study of cancerous mesothelial cells.
-Your doctor will consult with a histopathologist (doctor specializing in the study of diseased cells) analyzes the sample of diseased tissue from the biopsy, analyzing the cell structure and looking for patterns to determine the type of cells present in the tumor.
+Your doctor will consult with a histopathologist (doctor specializing in the study of diseased cells).
+They will examine the sample of diseased tissue from the biopsy, analyzing the cell structure to determine the type of cells present in the tumor.
 This information is critical for doctors when crafting a specialized treatment plan.